 - And perhaps my favorite fictionalization of Lovelace and Babbage: The Thrilling Adventures of Lovelace and Babbage.

 If you are taking the class for credit, you must complete each level before its weekly meet up.
 Feel free to work ahead.
 Enrolled students also need to complete a final project, described here.

 Everything you need for a single level will be presented on a single page.
 One page to rule them all.
 Each level, aside from this one (since it's the first) should take about six hours and forty minutes to complete.
-Including the video above and our weekly meet up, this level should take about four and a half hours.
 Levels will generally include a mix of readings, videos, and independent projects.

 If you have cookies enabled, your answers to questions on level pages, like this one, are saved locally for this browser.
 They are NOT graded or shared with me.
 They are presented as an aid to help you in the moment.
 Your weekly reflections, however, are saved and shared with me.
 Additionally, you'll be asked to log a rough estimate of the time you spent working on each level to help me calibrate the time estimates you find here.†

 You can ignore it, but I've added a stopwatch to the bottom right of each level page to help you track your time, not visible on mobile devices.
 It starts when you hit play and pauses when you close or reload the page, hit pause, or edit the time, which you can do by clicking on the time and typing.
 Like the answers to questions on this page, this information is stored locally in this browser and not shared with me.